 Ha‘iku Valley, In the Past…

 The earliest descriptions of this valley come from Hawaiian historians and others who subsequently learned of the important resources to be found here.
 In ancient times before Western contact, the valley was filled with native species of plants and animals.
-It was especially known for a number of medicinal plants that were used by kahuna la`au lapa`au, the healers.
-The valley was known to Hawaiians from throughout the Kane`ohe bay region as a kind of “hospital”, where people went to consult with kahuna la`au lapa`au or to gather plants for medicine.
+It was especially known for a number of medicinal plants that were used by kahuna laʻau lapaʻau, the healers of these islands.
+The valley was known to Hawaiians from throughout the Kāneʻohe bay region as a kind of “hospital”, where people went to consult with kahuna laʻau lapaʻau or to gather plants for medicine

-Archaeological findings in the valley suggest the Hawaiians built several large heiau, established farms, buried their dead, and followed a cultural community structure, with everything they needed to survive right there in the valley.
-Their Hawaiian beliefs were that if we mālama (care for) the `āina and mālama (respect) the ‘akua, they will mālama us.
-Living by these cultural values, Hawaiians cared for the land, and their spirits remain there watching over the valley.
+Archaeological findings in the valley suggest Hawaiians built several large heiau, established farms, buried their dead, and followed a cultural community structure, with everything they needed to survive right there in the valley.
+The Hawaiian value of mālama ʻāina (caring for the land) fostered a belief that if you care for the land, the ‘akua will care for you.
+Living by this and other cultural values, Hawaiians believed that their spirits would remain there to watch over the area after death.

 began planning emergency measures to prepare for the war.
-One of these was a top-secret radio communications facility in Haiku Valley, later to be known as the OMEGA Station.
+One of these was a top-secret radio communications facility in the Valley, later to be known as the OMEGA Station.

-mesh of copper helping to amplify signals sent from Haiku to aircraft and ships at sea during the war.
-Because of Haiku’s high ridges and amphitheater shape, it created a perfect antennae for communications.
-The Haʻiku stairs or “Stairway to Heaven was among the structures built to maintain the large antenna system.
+mesh of copper helping to amplify signals sent from Haʻiku to aircraft and ships at sea during the war.
+Because of Haʻiku’s high ridges and amphitheater shape, it created a perfect antennae for communications.
+The Haʻiku stairs or “Stairway to Heaven” was among the structures built to maintain the large antenna system.

 In 1952, the Navy transferred the station to the Coast Guard, which began operating OMEGA until it was decommissioned in the late 1990s.
-One out of seven in the world, OMEGA
+One of of seven in the world, OMEGA

-“Our community was greatly concerned, because we knew that with a new trans-Ko`olau thoroughfare would come more development, growth that could change Windward O`ahu forever,” says Mahealani Cypher of the Ko`olau Foundation, who has fought the highway for over 30 years.
+“Our community was greatly concerned, because we knew that with a new trans-Koʻolau thoroughfare would come more development, growth that could change Windward Oʻahu forever,” says Mahealani Cypher of the Koʻolau Foundation, who has fought the highway for over 30 years.
 “We were not so much against the road, but worried about the social, environmental and cultural impacts that would come.”

 She had read all 13 volumns of the H-3 EIS as well as the Eckbo, Dean, Austin and Williams (EDAW) study which identified social impacts that H-3 would have on the Windward side.
 As news editor of the Sun Press community paper during the 1970s, she regularly wrote stories and covered meetings and hearings where people would talk about their fears about growth caused by H-3.

-Controversy erupted over the freeway’s routing past Ho`omaluhia Park and the Pali Golf Course, and the group Stop H-3 filed a lawsuit against the highway, and the federal court ruled in their favor.
+Controversy erupted over the freeway’s routing past Hoʻomaluhia Park and the Pali Golf Course, and the group “Stop H-3” filed a lawsuit against the highway, and the federal court ruled in their favor.
 The highway was stopped.
 Hawaii’s congressional delegation pushed for an exemption from the federal law which required projects to avoid public parks, and won a congressional exemption for H-3 from the National Environmental Protection Act (NEPA).

-The exemption did not include effects on historic sites, the National Historic Preservation Act, which would require archaeological studies in the Luluku area of Kane`ohe, Kukuiokane, Haiku Valley and Halawa.
+The exemption did not include effects on historic sites, the National Historic Preservation Act, which would require archaeological studies in the Luluku area of Kāneʻohe, Kukuiokane, Haʻiku Valley and Halawa.
 In the 10 mile corridor planned for the highway, between Halawa and the Marine Base at Mokapu, Bishop Museum archaeologists’ initial reports indicated that there were no sites of any historic or cultural significance within the entire route.

 “Native Hawaiians voiced their concern about the impact of the highway on the Luluku banana patch area, where Hawaiians had been farming taro since the 5th century, and about the large heiau, Kukuiokane, located near Luluku, and also the hundreds of sites believed to be in Halawa Valley and at Haiku,” Cypher says.
 The state’s hired archaeological consultants from Bishop Museum, however, proceeded with their work after the Office of Hawaiian Affairs signed a memorandum of agreement with the DOT to allow construction to continue – with the bulldozers immediately following teams of archeologists throughout the project.
 If important sites were found, they were usually bulldozed.

 The largest controversy over historic sites, however, occurred in Halawa Valley, where Hawaiians claimed the highway would cross a major heiau site known as the Hale o Papa and Luakini.
-At Haiku Valley, archaeologists surveyed a narrow area along the route, never speaking with the Hawaiian families who know a lot about the historic sites in the valley.
+At Haʻiku Valley, archaeologists surveyed a narrow area along the route, never speaking with the Hawaiian families who know a lot about the historic sites in the valley.

 H-3 is a highway that was meant to connect Central Oahu with the windward side, starting at one military base and ending at another.
-It took 30 years just to get construction started due to protests because the highway was to be built over several sacred sites in Windward O`ahu and Halawa valley.
+It took 30 years just to get construction started due to protests because the highway was to be built over several sacred sites in Windward Oʻahu and Halawa valley.
 Its construction is what caused much of the damage to the valley.
 Road builders had to damage some of the sites to create drainage and build pillars for the highway, sometimes going through many heiau.
 With the closing of the OMEGA station 15 years ago, more damage has occurred due to vandals, etc. who come into the valley and mark up the buildings or vandalize the historic structures.